 Time to first byte test

-KeyCDN created a new web performance test tool in which you can easily test TTFB on a single asset from 14 test locations.
-Simply input the URL of your asset and it will return the status, cache status, ETag, DNS, connect, TLS and also the TTFB.
-Anything under 400ms will return a green indicator.
-This time to first byte test can help you determine in which locations you might be seeing slow performance.
+Our Performance Test tool is a great way to easily test TTFB on a single asset from 14 different locations around the wolrd.
+Simply input the URL of your asset and it will return the TTFB in addition to other helpful response data.
+Anything under 400 ms will return a green indicator.
+This time to first byte test can help you determine what locations you may be seeing slow performance.

 A large delta between TTFB and TTLB is often caused by geographic distance or connectivity issues in general, which leads to increased latency and decreased throughput.
 This fact helps to differentiate the problems and isolate problem resolution.